-While the fashion industry is often seen as vapid; as superficial to the point of parody (and it often is parodied), its cultural contributions cannot be denied: Fashion itself is a reflection of social, economic, and cultural changes.
-And it captures, perhaps more than anything, the look, feel, and spirit of the times.
+While the fashion industry is often seen as vapid; as superficial to the point of parody (and it often is parodied), its cultural contributions cannot be denied: Fashion is a reflection of society’ social, cultural, and economic milieu.

 In doing so, fashion then expresses both modernity and eternity.
 It is something that identifies the now, and subsequently stays rooted firmly in history as an emblem of the people, the place, the time.

 “Fashion is not something that exists in dresses only.
 Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening.”

 Or as Virginia Woolf, one of the most beloved and famous playwrights of the 20th Century, said,